 Local communities across Britain all have their challenges.
 What is refreshing for Urban Equestrian to see, is the talent, the love and the support local communities in Leicester have.
 We will always strive to do our bit to make our local community more cohesive, loving and happy.
 We are humbled to see local communities around the country who work together to make theirs a better place.
 We owe all our current success to the members of our local community who have supported us in so many ways.
 Volunteers, parents/guardians/carers, local organisations, businesses, the local authority, schools, colleges and the City Mayor's office have supported us, and we thank you.
 They have all gone beyond the call of duty to ensure equestrianism in the inner-city and throughout Leicester can be accessed by children, teens and adults who have never had access to this beautiful world before.

-Our nomination came as a huge with shock and we are delighted to be considered for such a big award.
+Our Feature as a Local Pride Story came as a huge with shock and we are delighted to be considered as an organisation that makes a positive difference in their local community.
 Something beyond our wildest dreams has somehow, out of the blue become a reality.
 The Urban Equestrian Academy loves the city of Leicester.
 Our city is blessed with many diverse communities, fantastic history and the friendliest people.
 Like any city, our local communities still face many challenges.
 With hard work and working together - anything can be achieved.

 The Urban Equestrian Academy wants to extend a big thank you to everybody that has supported us.
 Especially everybody who was involved in our Crowdfunding campaign where we successfully raised £8300 for a minibus.
 Every bit of your support continues to make it possible for us to deliver our services to the local community.